Last Updated on: September 21, 2023

 Let me tell you a story.
-A few years ago, when I was a fresh board passer and looking for a job, I would avoid job postings for sales engineers.
+A few years ago, when I was a fresh board passer and looking for a job, I avoided job postings for sales engineers.

 Being young and full of pride, I thought it was below my standards and qualifications or that it was not “technical” enough for engineers to venture into that industry.

 However, I soon realized that jobs in sales are very challenging.
 Still, it offers unique opportunities like commissions, travel, and networking for professional growth.

 Years later, I soon understood the value of sales and marketing and how almost everyone is in this industry – even if they are unaware of it.

 Fast forward to the present.
 The world is in the middle of a health and economic crisis producing much uncertainty.
 Many businesses had to close down, and more people lost their jobs following the national government’s directives regarding community quarantines.

 As a result, people had to find other means to survive since government subsidies are not for everyone and insufficient to sustain larger families.
 Filipinos, being known for their resiliency, had to adapt.
 Soon, people drew into their untapped potential to utilize social media to sell.